jonkalev/oldblog/_posts/2019-09-24-endofsummer.md

 </figure>

 With no air conditioning, no radio and an impatient dog you begin to appreciate things in life.
 Sounds and smells of the landscape are noticed.
 You observe America at a different level and speed.
-Things no longer are a quick blur but a what is that, why is it there, what happened to it, where are the people now?
+Things no longer are a quick blur.

 Importantly for a photographer you have time to slow down turn around and go back to see what you missed and photograph it.

 Increasingly I noticed rural America as being abandoned as cities and suburbs continue this resource dependent death spiral.
 Change is unlikely.
 Like an addict there will have to be a bottom and crash.
-Whether life as we know it and what remains of the world’s plant and animal community will survive is doubtful.
-60% of animal species thus far have been forced into extinction since 1970 due to human activity.
+Whether life as we know it and what remains of the world’s plant and animal community will survive is doubtful. <ahref="https://www.theguardian.com/environment/2018/oct/30/humanity-wiped-out-animals-since-1970-major-report-finds">60% of all animal species thus far have been forced into extinction since 1970 due to human activity.</a>

 Driving across America at  60 miles per hour in a old land cruiser with no air conditioning and the windows down reminds me people move places for jobs, schools, a life they are brainwashed into thinking its better and bribed with paychecks.